flatcar/nebraska/docs/authorization.md

     Nebraska, but instead start asking for some CSS and javascript stuff outright, which it won't get.
 That results in a blank page.
-Force the browser to get `index.html` from Nebraska by cleaning the cache for localhost (or the server where the Nebraska instance is deployed).
+Force the browser to get `index.html` from Nebraska by either doing a force refresh (ctrl+f5 on firefox), or by cleaning the cache for localhost (or the server where the Nebraska instance is deployed).
 We will try to improve this in the future.